haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 In this section we will prepare the PDB files of the protein and glycan for docking.
-A crystal structure of the protein in the unbound form is available, but you are welcome to use either the bound form or the Alphafold structure if you prefer.
+A crystal structure of the protein in the unbound form is available, but you are welcome to use either the bound form or the [Alphafold structure]() if you prefer.

-_**Note**_: Before starting to work on the tutorial, make sure to activate haddock3 (follow the workshop-specific instructions above), or, e.g. if installed using `conda`
+_**Note**_: Before starting to work on the tutorial, make sure to activate haddock3.
+For example, if haddock3 was installed using `conda`

 <a class="prompt prompt-cmd">
 conda activate haddock3